dna-ey-fso/genai_evaluator/readme.md

 #### 🧠 Generation Evaluation Flow
 Evaluates LLM-generated outputs using:

-- Faithfulness: Checks if the answer aligns with the context
+- **Faithfulness**: Checks if the answer aligns with the context provided and doesn't contain hallucinations

-- Precision & Recall: Measures informativeness and coverage against ground truth
+- **Relevancy**: Checks if the response answers what was asked and addresses the query
+- **Coherence**: Evaluates the logical flow and clarity of the generated content

 #### 🔎 Retrieval Evaluation Flow
 Evaluates retriever quality using:

-- Relevancy: Assesses how relevant retrieved documents are to the query and answer
+- **Contextual Precision**: Assesses how relevant retrieved documents are to the query and answer
+- **Contextual Recall**: Evaluates whether all necessary information was retrieved to answer the query
+- **Exact Context Matching**: Determines if the exact relevant passages were retrieved for the question

 All flows are built with modularity and extensibility in mind and live inside the flows/ folder.